Origin of the Covariant Wigner Operator as a Quantum Amplitude in QCD: Relativistic Koopman Treatment of Wigner Operator with Abelian Gauge Coupling

 To construct a quantum-to-classical interpolation, we require a spinor defined on relativistic phase space that reproduces quantum behavior in one limit, including nonlocal wavenature corrections, and reduces to the Koopman spinor in the other (analogous to the spinor in eq. \ref{eq: u_v_exp}).
 The standard Dirac spinor, however, is defined only on coordinate space (or its Fourier dual) and therefore does not naturally extend to phase space.
 To build such an interpolating object, we begin with the relativistic von Neumann equation introduced in the previous section (eqs. \ref{eq: rel_density_operator}-\ref{eq: dirac-density}).
 As discussed previously, imposing an idempotent condition removes the redundancies of the Dirac density matrix and yields a relativistic spinor defined on phase space.
 Applying this construction to the von Neumann equation (eq. \ref{eq: u_v_exp}) then produces a phase space spinorial equation that captures both quantum and classical dynamics in the appropriate limits.
 We interpret $\Psi(x,p)$ as a quantum spinor projected to a point of classical phase space.

 Now, we can work with a quantum-classical phase space spinor $\Psi(x,p)$ with the interpolating generator:

 In the classical limit, utilizing the phase space Fourier transform and gauge invariance, we recover the Koopman generator (eq. \ref{eq: spinor_LK_generator}).
-With Heisenberg time evolution and the phase space second quantization once again, we recover the spinorial von Neumann dynamics (eq. \ref{eq: u_v_exp} under idempotent):
+With Heisenberg time evolution and the phase space second quantization once again, we recover the von Neumann dynamics for a phase space spinor (compare to eq. \ref{eq: u_v_exp}):

-The Wigner operator can be derived again as a phase space amplitude by means of the phase space Fourier transform of the Dirac density matrix under idempotent.
+The Wigner operator can be derived again as a phase space amplitude by means of the phase space Fourier transform of the Dirac density matrix, keeping in mind $\Psi(x,p)\cong \hat W(x,p)$.
 In this context, adopting the phase space second quantization framework suggested by \citet{schonberg_1, schonberg_3, schonberg_2} provides a consistent second quantized Koopman approach.